duganchen/dotfiles/README.md

     bat cache --build
     fish_config theme save "Catppuccin Mocha"

-I use Catppuccin, kitty, fish, starship, mpv, NERD symbols (Jetbrains Mono), lsd and lf, exa, etc.
+I use Catppuccin, kitty, fish, starship, mpv, NERD symbols (Jetbrains Mono), lsd and lf, eza (which used to be called exa), etc.

 ## Git and SSH